gan-police/audiodeepfake-detection/README.md

 Use the parameter `use_only` to specify the name of the directories that should be used from the given data path.
 E.g. if there are directories `A_ljspeech`, `B_melgan` and `C_hifigan` but you only want to use the first two, set `only_use=["ljspeech", "melgan"]` in the corresponding dataset.

 This process could take some time, because it reads the length of all audio files.
 The results will be saved in the directory specified in `save_path` and hence this process has to only run once for each dataset.

+### Preparation ASVSpoof
+We are using Logical Access (LA) train and eval sets of ASV Spoof Challenge 2019 and the DeepFake (DF)
+# 1. Download data
+# 1.2 download keys
+# 2. unzip data
+# 3. Adjust base_path
+# 4. Run python -m scripts.split_asvspoof from repository folder

 ### Training the Classifier